spider-themes/spider-elements/readme.txt

 Elementor requires at least: 3.0.0
 Elementor tested up to: 3.20.3

+Spider Elements is a versatile WordPress plugin for Elementor, offering 14+ popular widgets to enhance your website's design and functionality.

 == Description ==
 Spider Elements is the most versatile and intuitive WordPress plugin designed specifically for the Elementor page builder.
 It offers a comprehensive library of over 14+ highly popular elements that can greatly enhance and enrich the design and functionality of your website.